Key takeaways

 Why accounting matters

 It is the language of your business.
 It lets you know if you are profitable, how much cash you have available and where money is going.
 These records will assist in planning, pricing, cost management, as well as help to establish credibility with financiers or partners.
-If you are a new owner, basic accounting knowledge prevent surprises and help you be more confident when looking at numbers or talking with an accountant.
+If you are a new owner, basic accounting knowledge prevents surprises and helps you be more confident when looking at numbers or talking with an accountant.

 Basic principles that any beginner needs to know